peterfarrar/principles-of-management-notes/notes_ch_05.md

 Limitations:
 1. It can be used to disguise and manipulate selfish and unjust political interests.
-2. It is difficult to determine who deserves what when both parties are “right.”
+2. It is difficult to determine who deserves what when both parties are "right."
 3. Individuals can exaggerate certain entitlements at the expense of others.

 ### Justice: Procedures, Compensation, and Retribution
 Four major components
 1. All individuals should be treated equally.
-2. Justice is served when all persons have equal opportunities and advantages (through their positions and offices) to society'.'s oportunities and burdens
+2. Justice is served when all persons have equal opportunities and advantages (through their positions and offices) to society's oportunities and burdens
-3. Fair decision practices, procedures, and agreements amont parites should be practiced
+3. Fair decision practices, procedures, and agreements among parites should be practiced
 4. Punishment is served to someon who has inflicted harm on another, and comnensation is given to those for a past harm or injustice commited against them.

 Questions to ask when weighing a decision: